 Readership

 I think this is kind of a good thing.
-Those spikes generally corresponded with a lot of spammy looking user registrations, which I didn’t get a lot of this month.
-I’m hoping that means the majority of my users this month were real, engaged visitors rather than robots.
+Those spikes generally corresponded with a lot of spammy-looking user registrations, which I didn’t get a lot of this month.
+I hope that means most of my users this month were real, engaged visitors rather than robots.

 Traffic Drivers